 This module deals with the engineering science of bioreactor design; of the development of design tools which can be used to select and size equipment to carry out specific bioreaction tasks.
 Kinetic and engineering models are discussed along with mixing, flow and shear within bioreactions.
 Instrumentation and control strategies are also covered.

-Optional themed modules – choice of 50 credits (MSc & Diploma)
+Optional themed modules – choice of 50 credits (MSc and Diploma)

 Modules from different themes can be combined within timetabling constraints.
 All modules are offered subject to sufficient enrolled students.
 All module descriptions are provisional and subject to minor change.